 1. Download the Martial Arts Media™ Mobile App.

 It's our new private community app exclusive for martial arts school owners, with top courses, online events, and free resources to help grow your business.
-Click here to download for iPhone or Android (another device).
+Click here to download for iPhone or Android (any other device).

-3. Join the Martial Arts Media™ Academy and become a Case Study.
+2. Join the Martial Arts Media™ Academy Membership and become a Case Study.

-I'm working closely with a group of martial arts school owners this month.
-If you'd like to work with me to help you grow your martial arts school, just reply to this message with ‘Case Study'.
+I'm working closely with a group of martial arts school owners this month to get to 100+ students.
+If you'd like to work with me to help you grow your martial arts school, get started with our 7-day risk-free trial – Click Here

-If you would like to work with me and my team to scale your school to the next level, just reply to this message with ‘Private'… tell me a little about your business and what you would like to work on together and I'll get you all the details.
+If you would like to work with me and my team to scale your school to the next level, fill out the form and apply HERE … tell me a little about your business and what you would like to work on together and I'll get you all the details – Click Here

 ***NEW*** Now available on Spotify!